 Retail and E-commerce are some of the most widely consumed sectors.
 Consumers want instant updates on their orders, and there’s no better channel than SMS for that.
 Instead of using customer calls, texting makes it much simpler to keep the customers informed.
+And when a message is directed to a number of people, bulk SMS is the most effective method.
 It also helps businesses reduce the overhead of maintaining customer care by easily automating their workflows to trigger messages through online events.

 Three ways to engage customers through SMS are:

 Apart from the online delivery system, BOPIS (Buy Online, Pick-up in Store) is one of the fastest-growing sales approaches.
 It allows customers to pick up orders conveniently instead of depending on the seller’s scheduled time.
 Retailers widely adopt BOPIS, and 90% of retailers plan to offer this option by the end of the year 2021.